![]() |

 |

 The coveted document is traditionally called a "Green Card" because it used to be green.
 It represents the permanent residence and work permit, meaning that American Green Card holders are allowed to take any job anywhere in the USA (or not work at all), choose their American place of residence freely, and live permanently on American soil.
-Entry and exit to the USA is unrestricted.
+Entry and exit to the USA are unrestricted.
 American citizenship can be applied for after five years of holding the Green Card.
 However, Green Card holders are not allowed to vote and will lose their Green Card if they give up their American residence.
 The idea that Green Card holders can live outside the USA and that it is sufficient to vacation in America for a few weeks once a year is a myth.
 Leaving the USA for more than a year risks losing the American Green Card.
 Engaging in criminal activities is also not advisable if one wishes to retain their Green Card status.

 Additionally, there are already a hundred and one reasons why the American immigration authorities might not grant someone a Green Card in the first place.
 Those with poor chances include, among others: terrorists, spies, and Nazis, but also prostitutes, drug dealers, polygamists, and convicted criminals of any kind.
 People infected with HIV, those suffering from tuberculosis, mentally ill individuals (if they pose a threat to the safety of others due to their illness), drug addicts, and foreigners who are likely to become a financial burden on the American state, meaning those who would apply for welfare, generally do not receive the coveted Green Card either.
 However, there are subtle differences in these cases.
 For example, a foreign couple would not receive a Green Card if one of them were HIV-infected.
 On the other hand, if one is married to an American citizen, the Green Card would not be denied in the case of an HIV/AIDS infection.